Facial Veins and Rosacea Treatment

 Before and After Photos of Facial Vein Treatment

 These before and after photos following IPL treatment at Palm Clinic shows significant clearance of the facial veins.

-Palm Clinic in Auckland, New Zealand has a team of expert doctors who specialise in the management of facial veins, rosacea and birthmarks with Photoderm IPL, Elos Aurora and Coolglide Excel vascular laser.
+Palm Clinic in Auckland, New Zealand has a team of expert doctors who specialise in the management of facial veins and rosacea with Elos IPL and Coolglide Excel vascular laser.
 For an appointment click on Book an Appointment or phone 09 522 8128.